Eemkayy/CompArchAssignments/README.md

 pa3:
 Assignment 3 can be found in the bomblab16 folder in my profile in a separate repository.
 It has been added in a separate repository since this one focuses primarily on C whereas the bomb lab is mainly understanding Assembly.

+PA4 focuses on creating a "virtual circuit" given a txt file with keywords such as MULTIXPLEXER, DECODER, AND, OR,etc. to which we need to create a truth table out of said text file.
+Note: this solution file does NOT contain the extra credit method.
+More details can be found in the pa4.pdf file.